1 John 2:2

-If Christ IS the propitiation, and not just "offers" propitiation or "hopes to make" or "tries to provide" or "makes available" but he IS the propitiation, then all the sins of the "world" are atoned for and forgiven.
+If Christ IS the propitiation, and not just "offers" propitiation or "hopes to make" or "makes possible" or "makes available" but he IS the propitiation, then all the sins of the "world" are atoned for and forgiven.

 Secondly, the Scriptures clearly teach that God Himself gives us the faith to believe the gospel.
-Romans 12:3 "God hath dealt to every man the measure of faith", Phil.
-1:29 "unto you it is given to believe on Him"; Eph.
-2:8 " by grace through faith, and that not of yourselves; is the gift of God"; 1 Cor.
-3:5 "Who then is Paul, and who is Apollos, but ministers by whom ye believed, even as the Lord gave to every man?
-I have planted, Apollos watered; but God gave the increase."; Heb.
-12:2 "Looking unto Jesus the Author and the Finisher of our faith"; 1 Peter 1:21"who by Him do believe in God", Titus 1:1 "the faith of God's elect"; Acts 3:16 "the faith which is by Him hath given him this perfect soundness", 13:48 "as many as were ordained to eternal life believed"; Acts 14:27 God "opened the door of faith unto the Gentiles"; Acts 16:14 " Lydia...who's heart the Lord opened"; 18:27 " helped them much which had believed through grace."
+Romans 12:3 "God hath dealt to every man the measure of faith", Philippians 1:29 "unto you it is given to believe on Him"; Ephesians 2:8 " by grace through faith, and that not of yourselves; is the gift of God"; 1 Corinthians 3:5 "Who then is Paul, and who is Apollos, but ministers by whom ye believed, even as the Lord gave to every man?
+I have planted, Apollos watered; but God gave the increase."; Hebrews 12:2 "Looking unto Jesus the Author and the Finisher of our faith"; 1 Peter 1:21 "who by Him do believe in God", Titus 1:1 "the faith of God's elect"; Acts 3:16 "the faith which is by Him hath given him this perfect soundness", Acts 13:48 "as many as were ordained to eternal life believed"; Acts 14:27 God "opened the door of faith unto the Gentiles"; Acts 16:14 " Lydia...who's heart the Lord opened"; Acts 18:27 " helped them much which had believed through grace."